Lesson 30 – Demodulation#

 1. Compute transmitter power efficiency for an AM system with a given modulation index.

-2. Understand block diagram AM demodulators and their limitations.
+2. Describe block diagram AM demodulators and their limitations.

 3. Analyze envelope detectors in the time domain and synchronous detectors in the frequency domain.